 There are fundamental differences in how Windows Server and Linux operating systems manage storage, define filesystems, and manage users and operations.
 There are also different administrative approaches between Linux environments and Windows environments, with Linux focusing more on direct interaction with configuration and service settings and offering robust command-line operations and functions for administrators.
 Windows, on the other hand, has typically focused on the graphical user interface and more user-friendly workflows.

 Most organizations tend to favor either a Windows or a Linux environment.
-However, within the past decade, the overall tech landscape has been shifting, with an increasing need to achieve high performance with demanding workloads as well as a better user experience and rich feature sets.
+However, within the past decade, the overall tech landscape has been shifting, with an increasing need to achieve high availability and high performance with demanding workloads as well as a better user experience and rich feature sets.
 This led to a new focus for running SQL Server on Linux.

 Linux systems are both multitasking and multiuser, which allows for multiple operations to be run by multiple users simultaneously.
 Windows approaches this differently, by switching between multiple threads in fractions of a second.
 As data workloads increase both in volume and complexity, this approach to task management begins to affect performance.